sheetalvarsh/Assistant-Caller/docs/users_guide.md

 # User's Guide: Speech-to-Text and Text-to-Speech Application

 ## Table of Contents
-    Introduction
+1. Introduction
-    Getting Started
+2. Getting Started
-    Prerequisites
+3. Prerequisites
-    Installation
+4. Installation
-    Using the Application
+5. Using the Application
-    Text-to-Speech
+6. Text-to-Speech
-    Speech-to-Text
+7. Speech-to-Text
-    Troubleshooting
+8. Troubleshooting
-    Common Issues
+9. Common Issues
-    Feedback and Support
-    Appendix: Developer's Documentation
+10. Appendix: Developer's Documentation

 ## Introduction
 Welcome to the Speech-to-Text and Text-to-Speech application!
 This web-based tool allows you to convert text messages into speech and speech messages into text.
 It's a versatile application that can be used for various purposes, such as creating audio messages or transcribing spoken content.

 ## Getting Started